mrYakamoto/assessment-phase-1/part-2/README.md

 ### Release 2: 'League#position_for'
 If you wanted to know the position for a specific team you can ask the league what place a team is in using the team name.

-Tests have been provided to describe how an instance of 'League' behaves when told to supply the postion for a given team.
+Tests have been provided to describe how an instance of 'League' behaves when told to supply the position for a given team.
 This test has been [tagged](https://www.relishapp.com/rspec/rspec-core/v/2-4/docs/command-line/tag-option) `position_for'.
 To run the tests specific to the `#position_for` method, from the root directory run:

 ```
 rspec --tag position_for